nelsonjchen/color_cal_re/README.md

 ### Samples

 Erich provided a sample of the `color_cal` file from his c3x.
 It is located in `samples/erich/color_cal`.
 This is from a finished c3x so there's no sticker data to correlate it to.

+#### gl-renderer-src

+GL Renderer has the log strings for the color calibration data with comma's modifications.

+`gl-renderer-src/comma-modified-decompiled.c` is the decompiled with Ghidra's decompiler.

+`gl-renderer-src/upstream.c` is the upstream version of the file from [weston's project](https://gitlab.freedesktop.org/wayland/weston/-/raw/master/libweston/renderer-gl/gl-renderer.c).
+It's unknown how closely this matches the version used in AGNOS.
+It's there for reference.